-It is expected that the upward trend regarding the hotels operating in Greece will continue in 2018.
-The contribution of the King George Hotel which has been added to Lampsa Group is estimated to remain significant, mainly due to the economies of scale that have already been achieved through the synergy of two hotels - both at the management and staffing levels - and also due to its contribution to the turnover of the Company.
+It is expected that the upward trend regarding the hotels operating in Greece will continue in 2019.
+The contribution of Sheraton Rhodes Hotel which has been added to Lampsa Group is estimated to remain significant, mainly due to the economies of scale that have already been achieved through the synergy of three hotels - both at the management and staffing levels - and also due to its contribution to the turnover of the Company.